dechamps/FlexASIO/README.md

 drivers; the only way around it is to compensate the clock dift on the fly using sample rate conversion, but that's much more complicated.

-FlexASIO has not originally been designed with latency in mind; low latency operation is still a work in progress.
-Furthermore, the default configuration is optimized for ease of use and reliability, not latency.
-That said, it should be possible to achieve very low latencies through careful tuning of configuration settings; see the example in [CONFIGURATION](CONFIGURATION.md).
+The default configuration is optimized for ease of use and reliability, not latency.
+FlexASIO is capable of achieving very low latencies when configured properly; see [CONFIGURATION](CONFIGURATION.md) for an example.

 FlexASIO is Windows-only for now.
 That could change in the future, as PortAudio itself is cross-platform.